tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:POTENTIAL_ISSUE
 - Type: bdqffdq:ResponseResult
 - Preferred Label: POTENTIAL_ISSUE
-- Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue that flags where the data may not have sufficient quality for a use.
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue that indicates that the data may not have sufficient quality for a use.
 The user will need to evaluate if the data is fit for their particular use or not.
 - Comments: See also bdqffdq:IS_ISSUE and bdqffdq:NOT_ISSUE.
 POTENTIAL_ISSUE has no analog in a bdqffdq:Validation.
 - View in: [term-list](../list/bdqffdq/index.md#POTENTIAL_ISSUE)